Localisation and community resilience in a time of transition.

 The climate and biodiversity crisis is impressing upon us the urgent necessity to change our relationship with our environment to one of reciprocity, rather than resource extraction.
 Murrindindi’s rich history is intimately tied to its peoples’ relationship to land: First Nations, foresters, and farmers.
 How we interact with land now, and who has access to it, is the key to our future wellbeing and resilience.
 As part of this community, I know that all the people here have some kind of connection to the local natural environment.
 A 'just transition' in this region would be one that insists on a reciprocal relationship with our environment, while respecting and validating everyone’s local identity and connection to this place.

-Taungurung people could be proud of their cultural knowledge and enduring connection to this land, as the rightful owners and sovereign custodians of state forests.
-By increasing funding for programs to revive traditional knowledge and to monitor and heal Country, the government could accelerate programs to return public land to Taungurung ownership.
+Taungurung people could be proud of their cultural knowledge and ancient connection to this land, as its rightful owners and sovereign custodians.
+By increasing funding for programs to revive traditional knowledge and to monitor and heal Country, the government could accelerate programs to return public land (including forests currently allocated for logging) to Taungurung ownership.
 Restoring the cultural landscapes that supported people and the land for thousands of years could build fire and drought resilience (through cultural fire and cultural flow practices), deliver economic and social benefits for Taungurung people (e.g. producing native food and fibre), create ‘natural resource management’ jobs for everyone in the region, and gift both locals and visitors to Murrindindi the opportunity to learn about the one of the oldest cultures in the world through education and culturally informed tourism.

 by artist Annette Sax.